d3x-at/a1111-scripts/README.md

   Processes each frame of an input video using the Img2Img API, builds a new video as result.

+  Not too useful for the time being, use TemporalKit, EbSynth or similar to produce good-looking stuff.

 * [img2vid.py](api/img2vid.py)

   Batch Image 2 Image 2 Video using the [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) library.